 They spent the last six months, from the end of autumn, through the darkness of winter and into early spring, heading out the front door in their running shoes, pounding their way through 4-6 training sessions per week, hours on hours, gradually increasing the distance they could run from a few miles up to around 20-22 miles, in preparation for the full 26.2 miles they had to traverse on race day.
 They ran through wind, rain, sunshine, and hopefully not too much hail or snow!
 All with the same goal in mind; raise as much awareness and funds for scleroderma as they can; each of the runners has a personal connection with scleroderma, and it is therefore a cause close to their hearts.
 They all took immense pride in crossing the finish line and receiving their finisher’s medal; just award for the time and effort they and their families dedicated to not only their training, but also their fundraising campaign.

 Raising awareness as well as funds

-All ten donned a Scleroderma Society running vest, blue in colour with the Society logo on the front, and the Society’s aims printed on the back.
+All runners donned a Scleroderma Society running vest, blue in colour with the Society logo on the front, and the Society’s aims printed on the back.
 Their names were written across the top, so the many crowds could cheer them on by name, which came as a great morale boost as the going gets gradually tougher.

 We are very proud of their efforts and know they ran with pride!
-A stupendous thank you from everyone at the Society to these brave (mad) nine for your commitment to our cause; we are very appreciative of all the time and effort you, your friends and families invested into the event and hope you will be proud of the money and awareness you raised for scleroderma along the way.
+A stupendous thank you from everyone at the Society to these brave (mad) soles for your commitment to our cause; we are very appreciative of all the time and effort you, your friends and families invested into the event and hope you will be proud of the money and awareness you raised for scleroderma along the way.

 Read our runners' stories races by clicking on the names or photos below.